rejuvyesh/homepage/notes/localized-translation-axons.md

 Ca^2+^ probably plays a very important role in all this.

+This phenomenon was initially thought to be just a development characteristic, observed in vitro models.
+Interestingly, this has now been observed in adults especially during nerve regeneration.

 [^aside]: I was confused for quite some time actually.
 Not being a biology major, first thing that comes into mind is language translation and second is moving an object from one place to another.
 After reading the first page of the paper I realized that they are talking about protein translation.
 Probably my bone-headedness than anything.

 ## Evidence